 Facilities Manager, Connor Reinecke: Connor grew up in Northwest Washington State surrounded by trees, rivers, and mountains.
 After receiving his B.S. in Physics from Western Washington University, Connor travelled around the West Coast performing wildlife surveys, working construction, and teaching at outdoor schools.
 Connor loves riparian areas and enjoys running trails, reading a good book, and bird watching.
 His favorite foods are fresh carrots from the garden and ice cream.

-Venue Manager, Leisha Wood: Leisha grew up in Eugene and has been tromping around Mount Pisgah since she was three years old.
+Development & Communications Coordinator, Leisha Wood: Leisha grew up in Eugene and has been tromping around Mount Pisgah since she was three years old.
 Leisha received her BA in Environmental Studies from the University of Oregon, and has gained experience in the non-profit sector in community education and outreach and program management.
 Leisha joined Mount Pisgah Arboretum as the Venue Manager in 2018 and loves working in a place that has been so special to her throughout her life.
 In her off hours, Leisha spends her time printmaking, sewing, adventuring, and snuggling with her two cats Lucy and Lemon.

 Interpretation Coordinator, August Jackson: August began his career with the Arboretum in 2011, and has been in his current position as the Arboretum’s Interpretation Coordinator since 2016.
 August is passionate about teaching people about the natural world and making science communication more accessible, and he believes the Arboretum provides an unparalleled classroom.
 In addition to his work at the Arboretum, August’s expertise in the native bees of the Pacific Northwest has him frequently traveling for teaching and field work.
 August is an instructor with the Oregon Bee Atlas out of Oregon State University, and is the current president of the Eugene Natural History Society.
-In his free time, August enjoys gardening, photography, and spending time with his partner Amy and their two cats.
+In his free time, August enjoys gardening, photography, rafting, and spending time with his partner Amy and their two cats.

-Pavilion Custodian, Josh Head: Josh has worked at Mount Pisgah Arboretum since 2018.
+Site Assistant, Josh Head: Josh has worked at Mount Pisgah Arboretum since 2018.
 He was born in Wyoming but moved with his family to Oregon at about the age of one.
 Throughout his childhood he lived all over the northwest and ended up going to three different elementary schools, two different middle schools, and four different high schools.
 After high school Josh moved back to Eugene because it had always felt like home for him.
 Since then, Josh has stayed in Eugene, working various jobs and attending Lane Community College before fortunately ending up at Mount Pisgah Arboretum.
 In his free time Josh enjoys being in nature with his dog Boogie, hiking and camping in the summer, and photography.